-According to Dr. Brad Smart, the Founder of Topgrading Inc., Global HR leaders for the Fortune 100 companies only rate their hiring effectiveness at 20%.
-This means they deem only 20% of their hire to be top performers.
+According to Dr. Brad Smart, the founder of Topgrading Inc., global HR leaders for the Fortune 100 companies only rate their hiring effectiveness at 20%.
+This means they deem only 20% of their hires to be top performers.
 Companies of all sizes routinely (and usually) make hiring mistakes on inferior employees.

 Here are 5 common hiring mistakes most companies routinely make:

-- Not looking at enough candidates.
-In the rush to fill an opening, most companies tend to tender offers to the first reasonable candidates they find.
-Then tend to follow the adage “bad breath is better than no breath”.
+In the rush to fill an opening, most companies tender offers to the first reasonable candidates they find.
+Then they follow the adage “bad breath is better than no breath.”
 The other related problem is that companies tend to be very stingy with their recruiting budgets.
-This is a huge paradox considering most companies espouse “our people are our most valuable asset”.
-There are a lot of practical strategies that should be employed to generate large candidate pools.
+This is a huge paradox considering that most companies espouse “our people are our most valuable asset.”
+There are many practical strategies that should be employed to generate large candidate pools.
 Our recommendation is to deploy a portfolio of strategies to ensure you are looking at 100 quality applicants per opening.

-- Skipping your Own Process.Oftentimes, companies afterimproving their hiring process using the techniques outlined above become complacent and either overtly or inadvertently skipping or shortcutting their own process.
+After improving their hiring process using the techniques outlined above, companies often become complacent and either overtly or inadvertently skipping or shortcutting their own processes.
 We see this all the time.
 Inevitably, skipping or shortcutting the process leads to mis-hires.
-That is one of the many reasons to employ a talented search consultant to ensure you follow your own process.
+One of the many reasons to employ a talented search consultant is to ensure you follow your own process.
 It’s too easy to make shortcuts without a talented professional guiding and holding you accountable.